aristocratos/btop/README.md

  * **INTEL**

-   Requires a working C compiler if compiling from source - tested with GCC12 and Clang16.
+   Requires a working C compiler if compiling from source.

    Also requires the user to have permission to read from SYSFS.